ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 ### 11:00 to 12:30 AM: Jupyter and iPython

-*Lead Instructor: Lindsey Heagy/Fernando Perez*
+*Lead Instructor: Fernando Perez*

-* introduction to our shared computing environment
-* principles of open science
+* Clone this **[intro-jupyter](https://github.com/ICESAT-2HackWeek/intro-jupyter)** repository to your local directory to follow along during the tutorial.

 ### 12:30 to 1:00 PM: Office hours